paulross/PythonExtensionPatterns/doc/sphinx/source/parsing_arguments.rst

 .. index::
     single: Parsing Arguments; Multiple Arguments
+    single: Parsing Arguments; METH_VARARGS

 Multiple Positional Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - The flags will be `METH_VARARGS <https://docs.python.org/3/c-api/structures.html#c.METH_VARARGS>`_
 - The C Function Signature will be ``PyObject *PyCFunction(PyObject *self, PyObject *args);``
-- Second value will be a sequence of arguments.
+- Second value will be a tuple of arguments.
+- `PyArg_ParseTuple()`_ is used to unpack the arguments.

 .. index::
     single: Parsing Arguments; Positional and Keyword Arguments
+    single: Parsing Arguments; METH_KEYWORDS

 Positional and Keyword Arguments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^